nim-lang/website/jekyll/_posts/2021-09-25-version-160-released.md

 - `--hint:CC` now goes to stderr (like all other hints) instead of stdout.

-## Building and running nim programs, configuration system
+## Building and running Nim programs, configuration system
 - json build instructions are now generated in `$nimcache/outFileBasename.json` instead of `$nimcache/projectName.json`.
 This allows avoiding recompiling a given project compiled with different options if the output file differs.